Meowmycks/Network-Forensics-Project/README.md

 ### Conversation 2:

 - Now that we have an RSA private key, we can decrypt the TLS traffic found in the second packet capture.
+- To do that, we go to the TLS protocol settings in Wireshark and add the key file ```sharkbite.pfx``` to the list of RSA keys.
-- Upon decryption, we find that another "key" has been revealed.
+- Upon successful decryption, we find that another "key" has been revealed.
 - Combining the cookie data we found with the key we found, we are now able to access the website.

 ![sharkbite-5](https://user-images.githubusercontent.com/45502375/145147860-4c5e42df-edcd-4e54-bf04-453dcd987f00.gif)